Federal Reserve April 2026 Meeting and the Policy Path Toward the Warsh Transition

 What This Means

 The April 29 rate decision will arrive against a backdrop of geopolitical risk, stubborn inflation, and a Fed leadership transition.
-The most likely outcome, a hold at 3.50%–3.75% is already priced into markets.
+The most likely outcome, a hold at 3.50 to 3.75 percent is already priced into markets.
 What matters for consumers, savers, and federal benefit recipients is the signal the committee sends about whether cuts are coming later in 2026, and what the Warsh confirmation means for the Fed’s policy posture in 2027 and beyond.

 Summary